 - Private Carriers – usually carry their own goods, but may, at their discretion, provide carrier service to other companies.

 - Independent Owner-Operators – own their own authority to carry goods, and may be driving their own truck.
-Owner operators may also manage small fleets, up to ten trucks.
+Owner-operators may also manage small fleets, up to ten trucks.
 Many lease their services to larger companies.

-Most contract carriers have a strong understanding of logistics and can leverage that knowledge and industry expertise in order to offer a large range of available transport types.
+Most contract carriers have a strong understanding of logistics and can leverage that knowledge and industry expertise.
+By leveraging this knowledge, they’re able to offer a large range of available transport types.
 It’s common they also have access to an extensive network of transportation brokers that are able to provide shipping solutions for specialized transport.
 Your freight determines the type of transport you need:

-- Dry goods, furniture or other non-temperature-sensitive items typically travel by dry vans.
+- Dry goods: furniture or other non-temperature-sensitive items typically travel by dry vans.
 Dry vans are the most common semi-trailer combinations you see on the road and can be anywhere from 23 to 50+ feet long.

-- Bulk liquid requires the use of tankers.
+- Bulk liquid: requires the use of tankers.
 The type of liquid being hauled will determine the specifications of the tanker.
-Some goods might require food grade tanks while others might require corrosive resistant tanks and a driver with hazardous materials endorsement.
+Some goods might require food-grade tanks while others might require corrosive-resistant tanks and a driver with hazardous materials endorsement.

 - Containerized Items: if you need to ship containerized items cross-country, then you’ll want an intermodal transportation service.
 This service handles the entire shipping process while using the most efficient and cost-effective methods of transport available in each region.